Name of Italy

 The etymology of the name of Italy has been the subject of reconstructions by linguists and historians.
 Considerations extraneous to the specifically linguistic reconstruction of the name have formed a rich corpus of solutions that are either associated with legend (the existence of a king named Italus) or in any case strongly problematic (such as the connection of the name with the grape vine, vitis in Latin).

-In fact, it is thought that the name derives from the word Italói, a term with which the ancient Greeks designated a tribe of Sicels who had crossed the Strait of Messina and who inhabited the extreme tip of the Italic Peninsula, near today's Catanzaro.
-In any case, it is known that in ancient times the name indicated the part located in the extreme south of the Italian Peninsula.
-This is attested by the fact that the ancient Greek peoples who colonized present-day Calabria by integrating with the pre-existing peoples, referred to themselves as Italiotes, that is, inhabitants of Italy.
-This group of Italian people had worshiped the simulacrum of a calf (vitulus, in Latin), and the name would therefore mean "inhabitants of the land of calves".
+One theory is that the name derives from the word Italói, a term with which the ancient Greeks designated a tribe of Sicels who had crossed the Strait of Messina and who inhabited the extreme tip of the Italic Peninsula, near today's Catanzaro.
+This is attested by the fact that the ancient Greek peoples who colonized present-day Calabria, referred to themselves as Italiotes, that is, inhabitants of Italy.
+This group of Italian people had worshiped the simulacrum of a calf (vitulus, in Latin), and the name would therefore mean "inhabitants of the land of calves (young bulls)".
+In any case, it is known that in archaic times the name indicated the part located in the extreme south of the Italian Peninsula.

-Italia, the ancient name of the Italian Peninsula, which is also eponymous of the modern republic, originally applied only to the tip of the Italian boot.
-During the Roman Empire, the name "Italy" was extended to refer to the whole Italian geographical region.
+The name of Italy originally applied only to the tip of the Italian boot.
+As time progressed, the name "Italia" was extended further and further north until it reached the Alps in Roman times and became synonymous with the whole Italian geographical region.